 Kitchen renovations can be one of the most exhilarating experiences of your life, full of welcome changes and seeing your dream become a reality - but it’s a long road.
-There’s a lot to consider before the dust begins to fly, and one of the most asked questions we hear from eager homeowners is: where should I begin?
+There’s a lot to consider like, colour palettes, selecting the right floor, will you have a kitchen garden, before the dust begins to fly, and one of the most asked questions we hear from eager homeowners is: where should I begin?

 Luckily, we’ve done this a few times, and we consider our experience a complimentary benefit to working with our team.
 There’s planning to do.
 Researching.
 Investigating.
 Paperwork.
 Hiring.
 Approvals.
 Waiting.
 The list goes on and on.
 So, where should you begin your kitchen renovation?
 At the beginning.

 The schedule - at least a broad overview of what could be your renovation schedule - is priority #1 when it comes to beginning a renovation.
 One of the biggest mistakes eager homeowners can make it to be swayed and seduced by the charm and prestige of the spaces that inspired them to take on their own project.
 Great work takes time.
 And great work takes planning.

 Most renovations - even relatively small ones like a kitchen overhaul - can take upwards of 3 months.
 In a timeframe of 60-90 days prior to getting started, there are innumerable decisions that will be have to made.
 You should be weighing your options considering: